DreamAudio: Customized Text-to-Audio Generation with Diffusion Models

-In this paper, we propose a new TTA task, namely, customized text-to-audio generation~(CTTA), where the content produced by the generation system can be controlled and customized by users.
-For instance, the system is capable to generate the \textit{dog barking} sound from a specific dog with unique timber, or the sound for a specific \textit{monster} which is not included in the traning dataset.
+In this paper, we propose a new TTA task, namely, customized text-to-audio generation~(CTTA), where the audio content produced by the generation system can be controlled and customized by users.
+For instance, the system is capable to generate the \textit{dog barking} sound from a specific dog with unique timbre, or the sound for a specific \textit{monster fighting} which is not included in the training dataset.
 We refer to these featured audio events as user reference concepts.
 To achieve this, we introduce \textit{DreamAudio}, a latent diffusion-based system with flow matching for the CTTA task.
-More specifically, inspired by ControlNet~\cite{controlnet}, we propose a multi-reference customization~(MRC) structure for the generator module to control the content generated by the model.
-We design a new group of encoder blocks to extract features from the user-provided reference concepts.
-Then, the system is trained to fuse such customized features for the generation of the audio output.
-With a new cross-attention module linking the provided audio concepts with their corresponding language descriptions, our proposed method provides a training-free pipeline that is capable of generating audio samples, consistent with the reference concepts.
+Inspired by ControlNet~\cite{controlnet}, we propose a multi-reference customization~(MRC) structure for the generator module to identify the reference concepts and control the generated content.
+More specifically, we design a new group of encoder blocks to extract features from the user-provided reference concepts.
+The system is trained to fuse such customized features for the generation of the audio output.
+By incorporating multiple cross-attention modules that link the target text prompt with the corresponding reference text, our proposed approach establishes a pipeline capable of generating user-preferred audio samples without requiring concept-specific fine-tuning during inference.
+In contrast to tuning-based customization methods, which necessitate model updates for each new reference even after the model has been fully trained, DreamAudio directly extracts and integrates features from the new references within a single forward pass.

 Figure~\ref{fig:init_demo} shows an example of CTTA, where the model is enabled to generate the audio sample with customized ``monster fighting'' and ``Minion talking'', in terms of the provided reference concepts.